Byrelja/tretweaks./README.md

 ## 🛒 How to Get Started:
 1. Choose your package:
-   - FPS Boost: $XX
+   - FPS Boost: $7
-   - Lower Ping: $XX
+   - Lower Ping: $7
-   - Combo Package: $XX
+   - Combo Package: $7
 2. Contact us via [your contact method].
 3. Follow our simple installation guide or let us assist you!